 and here is the publication on the iPad available for reading in iBooks:

-Here is the epub we created in the above tutorial, it is the 3D Issue user manual, you can download this epub, put into iTunes and then sync it to your iPad or iPhone and read in iBooks.
+Try it out for yourself!
+Download the 3D Issue trial where you can follow these steps to create your own book for iBooks from your own PDFs.
+Or Here is the epub we created in the above tutorial, it is the 3D Issue user manual, you can download this epub, put into iTunes and then sync it to your iPad or iPhone and read in iBooks.

 Download the epub to view on your iPad in iBooks You can of course do this to, upload the file to your site to allow your readers to download a epub of your content to view on their iPad through iBooks – and remember because this is in iBooks, the reader does not need to be online to view once they have downloaded.

 When we clicked BUILD the software also ouput a mobi file for kindle devices.

 Coming up next…. how to publish your blog or RSS feeds to an epub and view them in iBooks!

 If you have any questions or would like some more information simply contact firstname.lastname@example.org.